Custom eLearning Solutions

 Example:

-Each learner receives a sequence of modules that align with their role and career goals.
+Get employees productive faster and focus their time on the work that matters most to conversion, sell-through, and quality.
 For example, new associates start with service basics and current collection highlights, pattern room hires learn computer-aided design fundamentals, and line leaders study quality checkpoints and throughput tactics.
-The next activities in the learning path are determined by the learner’s scores, role, location, and seasonal needs so that their time is focused on the most relevant skills.
+The next activities in the role-based path are determined by the employee's scores, role, location, and seasonal needs so that their time is focused on the most relevant skills.

 Performance Support Chatbots